A Polyhedral Homotopy Algorithm For Real Zeros: Real Polyhedral Homotopy

 with a solution for the corresponding binomial system given by

-Similarly, we obtain five further solutions for the five other binomial systems corresponding to the other mixed cells. { }

-Finally, we track the six real solutions obtained back to the original system.
-Technically, the polyhedral homotopy continuation in \textsc{Homotopy.JL} currently only works with an arithmetic over the complex numbers.
-However, since we track over a real space only, we practically use real arithmetic.

-After a total runtime of roughly 0.0001 seconds\footnote{Carried out on a MacBook Pro, Intel i5-5257U, 2.70GHz, 8GB RAM.} we obtain the six real solutions for the original real system:
+Similarly, we obtain five further solutions for the five other binomial systems corresponding to the other mixed cells. { } For step 7 we simply pick $v= \Log C$.
+We perform step 8 using the polyhedral homotopy continuation in \textsc{Homotopy.JL}.
+After a total runtime of roughly 0.0001 seconds\footnote{Carried out on a MacBook Pro, Intel i5-5257U, 2.70GHz, 8GB RAM.}, we arrive to step 9.
+Here are the six real solutions for the original system:

 \end{example}